 How do you charge for your work as an independent business analyst consultant?

 Most BA consultants charge on an hourly basis and if you are just starting out, set rates that are competitive with BA salary in your local area.
 Realize that if you find work with the help of a recruiter, their surplus needs to be taken into account since the employer is often paying 25-33% more than what you make as a contractor.
 When you land a contract directly, you can most often charge a much higher rate.

 While you might be pressed to create a fixed bid, that’s challenging when offering BA services.
 To offer a realistic fixed bid contract, you need to define scope.
 Once you define scope, you’ve delivered a significant amount of your business analysis value.

 Another option is to charge for your services under a retainer agreement.
 A retainer is essentially a guarantee to be paid upfront each month for a set number of hours.
 This model will provide more consistency in your revenue stream.
 It works well for follow-up work on projects that are in implementation mode or when there is an ongoing stream of work to handle.

 This depends on your BA qualifications.
-I have had most success with smaller organizations because I use a less formal business analysis process and am very flexible.
+I have had most success with smaller organizations because I use a less rigid business analysis process and I am very flexible.
 I also have typically worked in smaller organizations and built new BA practices in 2 separate organizations.
-I find that a potential client for me is a small IT shop that is taking on a project larger in scale and complexity than they normally have to deal with.
+I found that a potential client for me is a small IT shop that is taking on a project larger in scale and complexity than they normally have to deal with.
 They may not need a business analyst full-time, but they greatly benefit from BA support for special projects.